quicwg/base-drafts/draft-ietf-quic-recovery.md

 should not consider itself application limited if it would have fully utilized the congestion window without pacing delay.

-Bursting more than an intial window's worth of data into the network might cause short-term congestion and losses.
+Bursting more than an initial window's worth of data into the network might cause short-term congestion and losses.
 Implemementations SHOULD either use pacing or reduce their congestion window to limit such bursts.